 |Project DaRT - Discussions and Reflections on Translation||Estefanía Muñoz Gomez (Department of Spanish, Portuguese and Latin American Studies)|

 |Moving On Ireland||Gertrude Cotter (School of Education and DAH at the School of English)|

 |Developing research to deliver high impacts in homelessness service provision by Cork Simon||Dr Sharon Lambert (School of Applied Psychology)|

 |The Cork Folklore Project’s Memory Map||Dr Clíona O'Carroll (Department of Béaloideas / Folklore, School of Irish Learning)|

 |The World-Tree Project||Dr Tom Birkett (School of English)|

 |The Augustinian Friars in Late Medieval Ireland||Dr Anne-Julie Lafaye (School of History)|

 |(Re)Sounding Holy Wells||Dr Richard Scriven, (School of The Human Environment)|

 |Atlas of the Irish Revolution||

-Dr John Crowley(School of the Human Environment), Dr Donal Ó Drisceoil (School of History), Mike Murphy (School of Applied Psychology), Dr John Borgonovo (School of History), Dr Helene O’Keeffe, Charlie Roche and Nick Hogan (School of the Human Environment)
+Dr John Crowley(School of the Human Environment), Dr Donal Ó Drisceoil (School of History), Mike Murphy (Department of Geographyy), Dr John Borgonovo (School of History), Dr Helene O’Keeffe, Charlie Roche and Nick Hogan (School of the Human Environment)